c-sh0/santacruz/scripts/README.md

 ```

 ## santasearch.py
 A simple script to retrieve tool output data from Elasticsearch.
 Useful for reporting and/or importing data into other tools.
-This script reads the json query configuration for each configured tool listed in `conf/santacruz.yml`
+This script reads the elasticsearch and  the query configurations for each configured tool from `conf/santacruz.yml`
 ```yaml
 usage: santasearch.py [-h] -c  [-a] [-l] [-o] [-t] [-s] [-e] [-v] optional arguments: